 - you mostly use your e-bike for shopping or other casual trips in a city.

 Having one electric assistance level works well with the motor that can produce high rotating power (or torque).
-It will turn wheels of your e-bike faster with the same pedaling effort from you.
-Read more on how to choose an e-bike for city rides.
+It will turn the wheels of your e-bike faster with the same pedaling effort from you.

 Up to three e-speeds